Small and Medium Business Interruption Insurance

 All kinds of businesses can benefit from business interruption insurance, regardless of shape and size.
 Business interruption insurance can often be the “make or break” for whether a business survives a serious property loss.

 It is important for small to medium-sized business owners in particular, as the overall financial impact can often be more severe when their business is disrupted or forced to close.
 Business interruption insurance can be critical in helping them get through a temporary crisis.

 Many small and medium-sized businesses in Australia would not survive a prolonged shutdown.

 The cost of business interruption insurance varies depending on the size, nature and location(s) of your business.
 Different insurers may also have different pricing structures.
 It is also important to get your declared values right when obtaining a business interruption insurance quote.

-Marsh is not an insurer.
-We are a professional insurance broker, advisor and risk management expert dedicated to helping businesses like you.
+We are a professional insurance broker, advisor and risk management expert dedicated to helping businesses like yours.
 We can obtain business interruption insurance quotes from multiple insurers and provide advice and recommendations to our clients.

 We negotiate competitive premium prices and insurance coverage to deliver value to businesses and help to ensure you have the right level of cover.

 In addition to obtaining quotations and placing the policies, Marsh can also assist with claims.
 We can help to manage, negotiate and settle claims with insurers on your behalf.